couchbaselabs/mobile-testkit/testsuites/simulations/README.md

     - This will update all of the docs via the Couchbase Server Python SDK
 8. Once, the python script exits, return to the app output and press enter
     - The app will now poll until it sees all of the SDK revsions.

+### Running Todo simulation

+Currently the Todo directory is a collection of scripts for interaction with a live https://github.com/couchbaselabs/mobile-training-todo setup